flatcar/flatcar-website/content/faq.md

 Contact Kinvolk for more information at [hello@kinvolk.io](mailto:hello@kinvolk.io).

 ## How is Flatcar Container Linux funded?

+**TODO: should this say "sustains" instead of "plans to sustain"?**

 All funding and engineering effort has been provided by [Kinvolk](https://kinvolk.io).